romeerez/orchid-orm/docs/src/guide/migration-setup-and-overview.md

 ## how it works

-`rake-db` automatically creates a table `schemaMigrations` where it saves all migration file names that were applied.
+`rake-db` automatically creates a table `schemaMigrations` where it saves all the migrated files prefixes and names.
+It's allowed to have two migrations with the same name, but all the migrations must have different numeric prefixes.

 All changes are wrapped into a single transaction.
 If you have 3 pending migrations, and the last one throws an error, none of them will be applied.